How Does Love and Logic Parenting Work?

 The “Love” in Love and Logic refers to the willingness of parents to set and enforce limitations because they love their children so much.

-When paired with genuine empathy, parents use the logic “Children Learn that the quality of their lives is determined by the choices they make.
+When paired with genuine empathy, parents use the logic, “Children Learn that their choices determine the quality of their lives.

 Understanding Love and Logic Parenting